multilectic/multilectic/README.md

 # Multilectic
-The multilogue philosophy with more than two 'truths'.
+The multilogue philosophy with more than two truths.